telus/tds-core/packages/FeedbackIcon/FeedbackIcon.md

 #### Optional Accessibile Text

 Some FeedbackIcons do not require accessible text but can accept text optionally.
 To add optional accessibile text to an icon.
 Pass an `a11yText` property to the icon.
+At this time, only the `Checkbox` and `Times` FeedbackIcons accept `a11yText` while the rest have a `copy` prop.

 ```jsx
 <Checkmark a11yText="This is optional accessible text" />